 At the end of the fiscal year, our Compensation Committee assesses the accomplishments of each executive versus each of the aforementioned goals and recommends earned bonus amounts to the Board for approval.
-The Compensation Committee retains the ability to apply negative discretion to adjust bonus amounts lower based on other corporate performance factors.
+The Compensation Committee retains the ability to apply discretion to adjust bonus amounts higher or lower based on other corporate performance factors.

-2020 Earned Bonuses
+2022 Earned Bonuses

-For 2020, the Compensation Committee took a two-tiered approach at determining the amount of earned bonus for each executive based on the current company conditions as well as actual performance.
+For 2022, the Compensation Committee continued to take a two-tiered approach at determining the amount of earned bonus for each executive based on the current company conditions as well as actual performance.
 First, the Compensation Committee looked at the performance of each executive against each of the stated performance goals.
-Secondly, in light of current events and the refocus of the company as a whole, the Compensation Committee determined it to be in the best interests of the company and its stockholders to use the bonus earning as a retention device in efforts to retain key personnel.
-For 2020, the Compensation Committee determined that executives had met each of the company objectives for 2020, and bonuses were paid accordingly.
+Secondly, in light of current events and biotech industry conditions as a whole, the Compensation Committee determined it to be in the best interests of the company and its stockholders to use the bonus earning as a retention device in efforts to retain key personnel.
+Additionally, the Compensation Committee, at their discretion, determined that Dr. McKew should receive a supplemental bonus because he provided contributions to the Company that will increase shareholder value in the near term.
+Among these, the identification of novel improvements, which will provide improved formulations for patients receiving LUM-201 and may also significantly extend the patent protection covering the LUM-201 formulation we choose to commercialize.
+In addition, Dr. McKew made extensive contributions during the analysis and reporting of our interim analysis for our OraGrowtH210 and OraGrowtH212 Trials.

+For 2022, the Compensation Committee determined that executives had met each of the company objectives for 2022, and bonuses were paid accordingly.

-Final bonus payouts for 2020 performance were as follows:
+Final bonus payouts for 2022 performance were as follows:

-2020 Tar get Bonus 2020 Earned 1 Bonus Executive % (1) \$ % (2) % (3) \$ Richard J. Hawkins 55 \$308,000 109.2 60% \$336,336 John C. McKew 45 \$207,000 109.2 49% \$226,044 Eugene P. Kennedy, M.D.
-40 \$183,855 109.2 44% \$200,770 Carl W. Langren 40 \$155,610 109.2 44% \$169,926 Bradley J. Powers 35 \$133,000 109.2 38% \$151,800
+2022 Tar get Bonus 2022 Earned Bonus Total Bonus Executive %(1) \$ %(2) % (3) \$ Supplemental Bonus(4) Payout Richard J. Hawkins 55 \$320,443 109.4 60.2 \$350,656 \$0 \$350,656 John C. McKew 50 \$267,750 109.4 54.7 \$292,919 \$82,050 \$374,969 Lori Lawley 40 \$156,400 109.4 43.8 \$170,476 \$0 \$170,476

-- (1) Target bonus percentage represents a percentage of base salary. - (2) Bonus awarded at 109.2% in consideration of exceeding corporate objectives through the monetization of the priority review voucher and elevation of company profile through additional analyst coverage. - (3) Represents bonus percentage actually awarded.
+- (1) Target bonus percentage represents a percentage of base salary. - (2) Bonus awarded at 109.4% in consideration of exceeding corporate objectives. - (3) Represents bonus percentage actually awarded. - (4) Represents a supplemental bonus award at the discretion of the Board.